Hemochromatosis: Understanding Iron Overload and Its Impact on the Body

 - Other Apps

-Hemochromatosis, commonly referred to as iron overload disorder, is a complex medical condition characterized by excessive absorption and accumulation of iron in the body’s tissues and organs.
-While iron is essential for numerous physiological functions, including oxygen transport and DNA synthesis, too much iron can become toxic, leading to serious organ damage over time.
-The disorder can be hereditary or acquired, with the hereditary form being most common in populations of Northern European descent.
+Hemochromatosis, commonly known as iron overload disorder, is a condition characterized by excessive absorption and accumulation of iron in the body's tissues and organs.
+Although iron is essential for critical biological functions—including oxygen transport, energy production, DNA synthesis, and cellular metabolism—excessive iron can become toxic, causing progressive tissue damage and organ dysfunction.

 The Basics of Iron Metabolism